0x676f64/0x676f64/README.md

 - 👋 Hi, I’m @0x676f64
 - 👀 I’m interested in Cyber Security, Hacking, and Baseball Advanced Analytics
-- 🌱 I’m currently learning Rust and Python
+- 🌱 I’m currently learning Javascript and Python
 - 💞️ I’m looking to collaborate on any C++/C programs
 - 📫 How to reach me:  https://twitter.com/JezusPhreak or jrodriguezcreative@gmailcom